SCREW-LTD/ScrewApiClient/README.md

-# ScrewApiClient
+# SCREW LTD. API CLIENT
-API client for api.screwltd.com
+Attention: If using C#, be sure to download Newtonsoft.Json!